noahcao/Pixel2Mesh/README.md

 - **Migrated:** We provide scripts to migrate tensorflow checkpoints into PyTorch `.pth` files in [utils/migrations](utils/migrations).
 The checkpoint converted from official pretrained model can be downloaded [here](https://github.com/noahcao/Pixel2Mesh/blob/fc2dd4f5b4920f073c1f67fdc3f35d5404e01a18/...).
 - **VGG backbone:** We also trained a model with almost identical settings, using VGG as backbone, with subtle different choices of camera intrinsics among [other settings](https://github.com/noahcao/Pixel2Mesh/blob/fc2dd4f5b4920f073c1f67fdc3f35d5404e01a18/...), but the training is still running (will be added once completed).
-- **ResNet backbone:** As we provide another backbone choice of resenet, we also provide a corresponding checkpoint [here](https://github.com/noahcao/Pixel2Mesh/blob/fc2dd4f5b4920f073c1f67fdc3f35d5404e01a18).
+- **ResNet backbone:** As we provide another backbone choice of resenet, we also provide a corresponding checkpoint [here](to be added).
+The training takes about 5 days on eight 1080 Ti GPUs.
+Refer to [yml](resnet.yml) for the settings of this training.

 The performances of all these checkpoints are listed in the following table: